There are lots of facts and myths about skim milk, which is a type of milk with the fat removed.

 As a result, whole milk has a protein density of only 22.7%.

-With this in mind, skim milk is the better option if someone is looking to increase their protein intake without a lot of excessive calories.
+With this in mind, skim milk is the better option if someone is looking to increase their protein intake while adding a minimal amount of calories.

-Just like whole milk, cheese and all dairy foods, skim milk contains a high amount of calcium.
+Just like whole milk, cheese, and most dairy foods, skim milk contains a high amount of calcium.

 Concerns About Skim Milk

-While skim milk has a couple of benefits, there are a few disadvantages too.
+While skim milk has a couple of benefits, some people express concerns about it too.

-These include the loss of natural fat-soluble vitamins, higher sugar density, and yes.... the taste.
+These concerns include the loss of natural fat-soluble vitamins, potential differences compared to whole milk regarding blood sugar response, and the taste.

 1. Fat-Soluble Vitamins